James Kirchick: 2016 presidential elections

 Kirchick supported Democratic Party candidate Hillary Clinton over the Republican Party candidate Donald Trump for the presidency during the 2016 presidential elections.
 He described Trump as a "brashly authoritarian populist" and Clinton as "not only … the obvious choice for those who don't want to see our country degenerate into a banana republic, she's the clear conservative choice as well."

-On August 15, 2016, The Daily Beast published an article by Kirchick which listed Jill Stein, Rania Khalek, Corey Robin, Glenn Greenwald, Ishaan Tharoor, Katrina vanden Heuvel, and others as "Hillary Clinton-Loathing, Donald Trump-Loving Useful Idiots of the Left".
+On August 15, 2016, Kirchik wrote an article for The Daily Beast which described Jill Stein, Rania Khalek, Corey Robin, Glenn Greenwald, Ishaan Tharoor, Katrina vanden Heuvel, and others as "Hillary Clinton-Loathing, Donald Trump-Loving Useful Idiots of the Left".
 Ben Norton, writing for the Salon website, enquired to those mentioned in the article and received responses from them, 13 of the 14 indicated they would not be voting for Trump.
 The exception, Christopher Ketcham, claimed to vote for him not because he "loves" or "admires" him, but precisely because he says the GOP nominee "is an ignorant, vicious, narcissistic, racist, capitalist scumbag, and thus an accurate representative of the United States."

+Political views

 LGBTQ rights views

-In several articles, Kirchick argues that activists for LGBTQ rights in the United States have achieved their goals.
+In several articles, Kirchick argues that gay rights activists in the United States have achieved their goals.
 Kirchick's critics argue that he separates the transgender rights movement from LGBTQ movements in making this evaluation.